vatpac-technology/sops/docs/controller-skills/maestro.md

 - provide for dependent or semi-dependent runway modes (when multiple runways are used for arrivals) such as
     - Parallel runway operations at Brisbane and Sydney.
     - LAHSO at Melbourne (34/27).
-- provide any wake turbulence seperation.
+- provide any wake turbulence separation.

 ## How it works

 ### The Basics
 A Feeder Fix (FF) is a common waypoint that aircraft will 'merge' to from a certain direction, commonly (but not always) the first waypoint on a STAR.

 A runway must be specific in MAESTRO.
 A runway will have a minimum arrival rate (preset and not configurable), usually between 120 and 180 seconds (can be more or less).
 This is the minimum time between arrivals.